Inspiring people to practice kindness and pass it on to others

 music gives life to the soul of a man. i think this little act of kindness could also be extended to those behind bars (in prison). music could give them hope for a better tomorrow.

-Posted 11 months ago by isiomah from nigeria
+Posted about 1 year ago by isiomah from nigeria

 this post is good

-Posted 10 months ago by Madeline from Unknown
+Posted about 1 year ago by Madeline from Unknown

 The day after my heart surgery last July, I thought I heard harp music coming from the hallway outside my room.
 I got out of bed and took a step outside my room, and sure enough, there was an elderly guy about 80-something years old, playing the harp.
 He had his head down and his eyes closed, and he was clearly getting into it.
 So I crossed the hall to the nurses' station and pointed in the man's direction, and said to one of the nurses, "I did make it through surgery, right?
 I mean we're not in... you know...?" and I pointed up.
 She and everyone in the entire nurses' station cracked up laughing.
 They told me people from a local volunteer group play soothing music for the patients on the CV wing every Monday morning.
 When the shift changed, I was back in my room, but I heard the nurses who had just come on duty laughing, which put a big ol' smile on MY face.